Handling sign language transcription system with the computer-friendly numerical multilabels: Acknowledgements

 \section{Acknowledgements}

-The five-month non-profit educational project HearAI was organized by Natalia Czerep, Sylwia Majchrowska, Agnieszka Mikołajczyk, Milena Olech, Marta Plantykow, Żaneta Lucka Tomczyk.
-The main goals were to work on sign language recognition using HamNoSys, and to increase public awareness of the Deaf community.
+The five-month non--profit educational project HearAI was organized by Natalia Czerep, Sylwia Majchrowska, Agnieszka Mikołajczyk, Milena Olech, Marta Plantykow, Żaneta Lucka Tomczyk.
+The main goals were to work on sign language recognition using HamNoSys and increase public awareness of the Deaf community.
 The authors acknowledge other team members: Natalia Czerep, Maria Ferlin, Wiktor Filipiuk, Grzegorz Goryl, Agnieszka Kamińska, Alicja Krzemińska, Adrian Lachowicz, Agnieszka Mikołajczyk, Patryk Radzki, Krzysztof Bork-Ceszlak, Alicja Kwasniewska, Karol Majek, Jakub Nalepa, Marek Sowa who contributed to the project.
-The authors acknowledge the infrastructure and support of Voicelab.ai in Gdańsk.
+The authors acknowledge the infrastructure and support of Voicelab.ai in Gdańsk and the financial support of the Polish Development Fund (PFR) Foundation.